jonathanhogg/flitter/docs/canvas3d.md

 falls on objects close to the "surface" of the light and also affects the apparent size of specular reflections in shiny objects.

+**Line** (/ **Capsule**)
+: If `start` and `end` are both specified, then the light is a line that extends between these two points.
+Light spreads outwards from this line in all directions.
+Like point lights, line lights may also have a `radius` attribute specified.
+If this is non-zero then the light will be modelled as a capsule rather than a strict line.

 **Spot**
 : If both `position` *and* `direction` (or `focus`) are specified then this light is a spotlight that shines from `position` in `direction`.
 The beam will spread outwards in a cone with angle `outer` and will fall-off according to `falloff`.
 As for point lights, it is common for the `color` values to be very large.

-**Linear**
-: If `start` and `end` are both specified, then the light is a linear light that extends between these two points.
-Light spreads outwards from this line in all directions.
-Like point lights, linear lights may also have a `radius` attribute specified.
-If this is non-zero then the light will be modelled as a capsule rather than a strict line.

 While lights are specified as objects in the scene, they are **not** rendered themselves and only affect models in the scene.
 If a visible representation of